stablestud/stablestud.org/README.md

 After downloading, simply edit the HTML and CSS files in your favorite text editor to make changes.
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

 Don't hesitate to comment, open a issue or even do a pull-request.
-We'll appreciate every small activity.
+We appreciate every small activity.

 ## Bugs and Issues